One graduate's experience

 You’ll probably benefit from watching the official introductory videos on YouTube for Baselight, Nucoda (version 2012 and up), Avid Media Composer and (if you don’t already know it) Resolve – mainly to get a feel for their interfaces.
 This task alone will take you some time!
 Having studied in detail the Conform chapter in the Resolve manual can also save you a lot of time down the road too as we sometimes used its many features as a re/pre-conform tool.
 Fundamental topics that come up time and time again in the chain are data vs full range, linear light vs gamma corrected.
 A little pre-reading about these topics (for instance from the Van Hurkman or Charles Poynton books) can help and knowing how to read a histogram and other scopes, well that’s more than essential(!)

 Edmond, tell me please, is there a focus on A, B or C and will we learn X, Y and Z?
 Is it really worth it?

 Most likely you will, as well as a whole whole lot more!
 I think you’ll have the greatest time, so yes it is worth it.
 Just being together with so many other colourists, every day for 9 months…you can learn so much.

 If you want to know something more, you’re welcome to write me and I shall reply when I can, otherwise I urge you to contact the programme co-ordinator – she’s very helpful!

-(And finally a nice interview with Dirk in which he outlines the course briefly)
+Dirk Meier’s personal site gives an additional taste of what to expect.
+And finally here is a nice interview with Dirk in which he outlines the course briefly:

 And finally, this how it really is…